 Receiving social welfare payments

-You will also have to go to your Intreo centre or local social welfare office every month to declare that you are still unemployed and looking for work.
-You will be given a date and time to sign on each month.
-Depending on where you live, you have have to sign on more frequently or less frequently.
+You will usually have to go to your Intreo Centre or local social welfare office every month to declare that you are still looking for work.
+However, this requirement has been paused until January 2022 due to COVID-19.
+You will be contacted by the Department when you need to sign on in person.

 Need more information?